In our newest series of blogs, the theme is “what it’s like to fly for” a particular airline.

 The AirlinePrep team have accumulated thousands of hours working for major UK and international airlines and we are well connected through our previous clients to other airlines.

-In this blog, we talk about ‘what it’s like to fly for a corporate operator’ and provide some basic recruitment info.
+In this blog, we talk about ‘what it’s like to fly for Thomas Cook’ and provide some basic recruitment info.

 Aircraft, Routes and Flying